Lakr233/NotchDrop/README.md

 # NotchDrop

 Transform your MacBook's notch into a convenient file drop zone.
+(Free of charge, I did it for you)

 [简体中文 🇨🇳](./Resources/i18n/zh-Hans/README.md)